shravanikalmali/SMAI_Assignment_3_BSOD/README.md

 ./setup.sh run
 ```

-Launch the comparative dashboard with a single command:
+or, if not prompted to the website, Launch the comparative dashboard with the command:

 ```bash
 streamlit run app.py